NREL/OpenStudio-user-documentation/docs/reference/command_line_interface.md

 The OSW file format is described in JSON schema format [here](https://raw.githubusercontent.com/NREL/OpenStudio-workflow-gem/osw/spec/schema/osw_output.json).

-The OpenStudio API includes the class [WorkflowJSON](https://github.com/NREL/OpenStudio/blob/os_2_0_develop/openstudiocore/src/utilities/filetypes/WorkflowJSON.hpp) which is able read, modify, and write the OSW file format.
+The OpenStudio API includes the class [WorkflowJSON](https://github.com/NREL/OpenStudio/tree/develop/openstudiocore/src/utilities/filetypes/WorkflowJSON.hpp) which is able read, modify, and write the OSW file format.
 The WorkflowJSON class also includes features for finding measures and files associated with a simulation workflow.

 The WorkflowJSON associated with an OpenStudio Model can be accessed using `model.workflowJSON`.
-However, during the course of a simulation workflow the OSW associated with an OpenStudio Model cannot be altered.
+The WorkflowJSON object can also be accessed from the OSRunner object within a measure using `runner.workflow`.
+Within the context of a measure, the WorkflowJSON object can be used to find files and measures associated with the simulation.
+It can also be used to tell which OpenStudio Measures will be run during the workflow, what arguments they will be passed, and capture output from previously run measures.
+However, during the course of a simulation workflow the OSW associated with an OpenStudio Model or OSRunner cannot be altered.

 An example OSW is shown below, the meaning of key terms is explained in more detail later in this section: